Akshat-mittal1/Akshat-mittal1/README.md

 ## 🧊 Fun Facts

-- 🔍 I avoid long YouTube tutorials — love **W3Schools**, **HackerRank**, and docs!
+- 🔍 I avoid long YouTube tutorials — love docs/books!
-- 📊 I track all goals in Excel — even daily prep time!
-- 🔥 I push to GitHub daily as a discipline.

 ---

 **Thanks for visiting my profile!
 Drop a ⭐ on any project you like.
 Let's connect and build together.**